Hareesh-Ravi/AESOP/README.md

 # AESOP: Abstract Encoding of Stories, Objects and Pictures
-This is the official repository for our ICCV 2021 paper "AESOP: Abstract Encoding of Stories, Objects and Pictures".
+This is the official repository for our ICCV 2021 paper "AESOP: Abstract Encoding of Stories, Objects and Pictures". <br> <br> <br>

 ![](./iccv2021/aesop_example.png)

 ## ICCV 2021